wongwh2002/CS2113TeamProject/docs/UserGuide.md

 To help users manage their finances well, users are also prompted to enter their daily, monthly and yearly budgets.
 Users should enter valid amounts for each budget type <br>
 - An integer or number with decimals
-- Greater than 0 but smaller than or equals to 100 million when rounded to 2 decimal places.
+- Greater than 0 but smaller than or equal to 100 million when rounded to 2 decimal places.
   - E.g. 0.005 is rounded to 0.01 is valid but 0.004 is not.<br>
+- For budget types, daily budget <= monthly budget <= yearly budget <br>

 Example valid inputs: <br>
 - `50` <br>